iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

     }

-    /// Validates if the transactions inside the bundle builder are all consistent, and if they form a valid bundle. pub fn validate(&self) -> Result<(), IncomingBundleError> {
+    /// Validates if the transactions inside the bundle builder are all consistent, and if they form a valid bundle.
+    ///
+    /// NOTE: This shares logic with `SealedOutgoingBundleBuilder`, so one should be implementable in terms of the other. pub fn validate(&self) -> Result<(), IncomingBundleError> {
         unimplemented!()
     }